GooeyFlyer/conv_ae/README.md

 - Change _test_data_config_ to an index value, where you want the model to train on data before the index, and detect anomalies on data after the index.

-**Note:** the index set may not be the index used to split.
-It will decrease the index (adding data to the anomaly detection split) until the length of both splits are divisible by 12.
-(the number of neurons in the input for the model).
+**Note:** if a split does not fit the input shape of the model, the final datapoint will be extended until it does.

 ### Run the program